Skip to main content

 Gumshoe Detective Agency: The First Case was developed by Birdy Interactive.

 Gumshoe Detective Agency: The First Case has received mostly positive reviews from players.
-Most players liked this game for its music but disliked it for its story.
+Most players liked Gumshoe Detective Agency: The First Case for its story but disliked it for its gameplay.

 Gumshoe Detective Agency: The First Case is a single player game.